alaswell/PugBot-for-Discord/README.md

 ## Installing

+- I recommended that you run the bot on an aws EC2 or similar linux box
+  - Instructions for getting started can be found here https://aws.amazon.com/ec2/
+- Once you have a linux box ready:
   - Create a mongoDB to hold the last pickup and server + alias information.
 If you are unsure how to do this, a quick start tutorial can be found at the link provided below.
-- Setup the mongoDB by running `python3 ./mongodb.py` on linux or `python mongodb.py` on windows
+  - Setup the mongoDB by running `python3 ./mongodb.py`
+    - You will need to modify this file to match your game configuration
   - Rename `config.py.example` to `config.py`
-- Edit config.py to your liking
+    - Edit config.py to match your game configuration
-- Run the bot with `python3 ./pugbot.py` on linux or `python pugbot.py` on windows
+  - Run the bot with the provided script `./runbot.sh`

 ## Requirements